state-alchemists/zrb/docs/concepts/tasks/flow-task.md

 # FlowTask

-FlowTask allows you to compose several actions into a single tasks.
+FlowTask allows you to compose several unrelated tasks/actions into a single tasks.

 ```python
 from zrb import FlowTask, FlowNode, CmdTask, HttpChecker, runner